harvard-dce/mh-opsworks/README.md

 So, like your local radio weatherman, we run the mysql dump on the "5s", or the "2s", or the "10s" or whatever.
 The default is `2`.

+This means we're not using the default backups provided by RDS - this is to save money and it make it easier to coordinate a database dump with a filesystem snapshot.
+This may change at some point in the future.

 ### Static ffmpeg installation